toudi/text-sherlock/README.md

 1. Run `python main.py --runserver` to start the web server.
 1. Go to `http://localhost:7777` to access the web interface.
 Uses the [twitter bootstrap](http://twitter.github.com/bootstrap) for its UI.

-You may need to install some packages before a *Ubuntu* installations will run without error.
+You may need to install some packages before a *Ubuntu* installation will run without error.

 - Install curl: `sudo apt-get install curl`
 - Install uuid libs: `sudo apt-get install uuid-dev`